alihayad/Flask-react-captcha/README.md

 -Flask :
-    The first step was to check how flask oparates and how to implement simple API urls and run it after achiveneg that i started looking for a library that create a captcha image from text and return the image as data(base64) becuase we dont need to save any images because it will be temporrary and before finding captcha library i came a cross annother library taht uses to verify captch and store the question in database and wait fro reply from the user but that will unuseful addion so i went with CAPTCHA library and save the answer in session.
+    The first step was to check how flask oparates and how to implement simple API urls and run it after achieving that i started looking for a library that create a captcha image from text and return the image as data(base64) becuase we dont need to save any images because it will be temporrary and before finding captcha library i came a cross another library that uses to verify captcha and store the question in database and wait for reply from the user but that will br unuseful addion so i went with CAPTCHA library and save the answer in session.

     The BackEnd consists of 2 routes
         1-generate_captcha(GET)